Oatley - Hurstville Grove

 Oatley - Hurstville Grove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Oatley-Hurstville Grove has a high level of cultural diversity, with 32.8% of its population born overseas and 37.6% speaking a language other than English at home.
-Christianity is the predominant religion in Oatley-Hurstville Grove, making up 60.0% of the population, compared to 49.7% across Greater Sydney.
-The top three ancestry groups are English (18.0%), Australian (17.2%), and Chinese (15.5%), which is lower than the regional average of 23.9%.
+The predominant religion in Oatley-Hurstville Grove is Christianity, accounting for 60.0% of the population, compared to 49.7% across Greater Sydney.
+The top three ancestry groups are English (18.0%), Australian (17.2%), and Chinese (15.5%), with Chinese being notably lower than the regional average of 23.9%.

 Frequently Asked Questions - Diversity